KylieC-137/hello-world/README.md

 # hello-world
 Hello world repository

-This is a test to lear how to make a commit
+This is a test to learn how to make a commit